abdeoliveira/timepatrol/README.md

 ## Configuration
 Copy the `config` example to `/etc/timepatrol/` and adjust it as per your system.

-For the subvolumes layout I recommend **against** using `@` for root and `@something` for the rest since the script needs to grep the root subvolume for rollbacks.
-Apart from that you can use virtually anything for naming and layout.

 A note regarding `/etc/fstab`: The default installation in some distributions (Arch for instance) include the `subvolid` information in `fstab` for mounting points, including the `/` partition.
 Rollbacks change such a number so I recommend you omit the `subvolid` input from `fstab` at leats in the `/` line.
 Mine reads as follows:

 ```